Frequently Asked Questions About Pennsylvania Workers' Comp Benefits

-A workplace accident in Pennsylvania can be devastating.
-People injured often don’t know what to do after the accident to make sure their rights are protected.
-As a service, the Law Offices of Richard A. Jaffe is providing a list of frequently asked questions about Workers’ Compensation.
-Attorney Jaffe, based in Philadelphia, has over 29 years’ experience representing Pennsylvanians.
-If you don’t see your question below, contact us immediately to discuss your circumstances.
+A workplace accident can be devastating.
+People injured often don't know what to do after the accident to make sure their rights are protected.
+As a service, the Law Offices of Richard A. Jaffe is providing a list of frequently asked questions about Workers' Compensation.
+Attorney Jaffe, based in Philadelphia, has over 35 years' experience representing Pennsylvanians with honesty and integrity.
+If you don't see your question below, contact us immediately to discuss your circumstances.
 Call 866-800-3332.
 We want to help with your claim.

 - My employer denied my claim for Workers' Compensation benefits.
 Do I really need an attorney to get benefits or can I file a claim petition on my own?